| name | agileflow-adr |

 - Chosen option has clear justification

-- Consequences (both positive and negative) are documented
+- Consequences (both positive and negative) documented

 - File name follows pattern: ADR-###-descriptive-title.md